Cystic Fibrosis Genetic Testing Basics

 How do I find out if I am a carrier?

-With a blood test.
+With a DNA-based genetic test.
 The test usually requires drawing about one teaspoon of blood from your arm and sending it to a lab that does cystic fibrosis testing.
 Your doctor, obstetrician or midwife can arrange this for you.
 If your doctor is uncertain about which lab to use, contact a genetic counselor.

 Should I be tested before or after a pregnancy?